ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 ## Download the data

+The data are hosted and can be accessed on the MEOM server opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/ocean-data-challenges/dc_Map_global_OSE/catalog.html).
+The disk space needed to locally download the full dataset (for the reconstruction experiment, the independant evaluation and the comparison) is approximately 33Go.
+The comparison data is by far the heaviest with approximately 26Go.

-:building_construction: TO DO: Add example on how to download/read data from MEOM server The data are hosted on this opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/ocean-data-challenges/dc_Map_global_OSE/catalog.html).
-They are presented with the following directory structure:
+The dataset is presented with the following directory structure:

 ### 1) Data for experiment